lstrzebinczyk/the_empire_blog/posts/11-main-menu.md

 end
 ```

-And finally, we'll use it:
+And finally, we'll use it when the "Map" button is pressed.

 ```crystal
 # src/page/menu.cr, class Page::Menu